 Beef Bones are the most commonly associated with Bone Broth, but any meat can be used.
 Chicken, Pork, Turkey, Venison or even Lamb (although I'm not a fan of lamb soup).
 You want to use collagen heavy bones, like knuckles, feet and marrow.
 I like to use a mixture of marrow and meaty bones.
 This is because I use the meat into the soup that I make usually right away.
 If you're not sure which bones to use, ask your butcher.

 It's really quite easy to make soup stock.
 Every time we make or buy a roast chicken, I throw the bones and carcass into the freezer.
 Any vegetable scraps or ends also get thrown into the freezer.
 When I have enough, it makes a tasty and cost effective soup.
-I add chicken feet together with leftover roast chicken carcasses I have in the freezer.
+When making the bone broth, I add chicken feet or chicken wing tips together with leftover roast chicken carcasses I have in the freezer.
 Chicken feet are a great source of collagen when making chicken bone broth.

 Best way to use Bone Broth